frankischilling/fce360-enhanced/README.md

 📹 **[Watch Fast Scrolling Demo](https://github.com/frankischilling/fce360-enhanced/raw/main/img/fastScrolling.mp4)** (MP4 video)

 *Note: Click the link above to view the video demonstration.
 GitHub README files don't support embedded video playback.*

 ---

+## What's new (v0.7.4)

+* **New Lua API Functions:** Added **8 powerful new API functions** for game state detection, Game Genie code generation/decoding, and frame/time tracking!

+  * **Game State Detection Functions:**
+    * `isframeadvancing()` - Check if emulation is advancing frames (returns false if paused)
+      * Returns boolean indicating if emulation is advancing frames
+      * Returns false when emulation is paused
+      * Useful for detecting pause state in scripts
+    * `isrewinding()` - Check if the emulator is currently rewinding
+      * Returns boolean indicating if the emulator is currently rewinding
+      * Useful for disabling scripts during rewind or detecting rewind state
+      * Lua scripts can now detect and respond to rewind state
+    * `isfastforwarding()` - Check if the emulator is currently fast-forwarding
+      * Returns boolean indicating if the emulator is currently fast-forwarding
+      * Useful for adjusting script behavior during fast-forward
+      * Fast-forward state tracked via right trigger input

+  * **Game Genie Code Functions:**
+    * `getgamegeniecode(address, value, compare)` - Generate a Game Genie code from address, value, and optional compare
+      * Parameters: address (integer), value (integer), compare (integer, optional)
+      * Returns: string (6 or 8 character Game Genie code)
+      * Useful for cheat code generation
+      * Follows standard NES Game Genie encoding algorithm
+      * Validates address range (0x8000-0xFFFF) and value/compare ranges
+    * `decodegamegenie(code)` - Decode a Game Genie code string into address, value, and optional compare
+      * Parameters: code (string, must be 6 or 8 characters)
+      * Returns: table {address, value, compare} (compare may be nil for 6-char codes)
+      * Useful for cheat code parsing and validation
+      * Follows standard NES Game Genie decoding algorithm
+      * Validates code length and character set

+  * **Frame and Time Tracking Functions:**
+    * `getframecount()` - Get total frame count since game start
+      * Returns integer representing total frames since ROM was loaded
+      * Useful for timing, frame-accurate scripts, and frame counting
+      * Resets to 0 when game is closed
+    * `getelapsedtime()` - Get elapsed time since game start in seconds
+      * Returns float with sub-second precision
+      * Useful for timers, elapsed time display, and time-based logic
+      * Calculated from frame count divided by NTSC frame rate (60.0988118623484 Hz)
+      * Can be formatted into hours:minutes:seconds for display
+    * `getelapsedframes()` - Get elapsed frames since game start
+      * Returns integer representing total frames elapsed
+      * Useful for frame-based timing
+      * Same value as getframecount() but with name that pairs with getelapsedtime()

+* **Use Cases:**
+  * **Game State Detection:** Detect pause, rewind, and fast-forward states to adjust script behavior
+  * **Cheat Code Generation:** Generate and decode Game Genie codes programmatically
+  * **Frame-Accurate Timing:** Track frames and time for precise script timing and synchronization
+  * **Performance Monitoring:** Monitor frame counts and elapsed time for performance analysis

+* **Technical Enhancements:**
+  * Enhanced Cemulator class with IsRewinding() and IsFastForwarding() public methods
+  * Implemented frame cycle counting and latching mechanism for accurate cycle tracking
+  * Lua scripts can now detect and respond to rewind and fast-forward states
+  * Frame counting uses static counter that increments every frame and resets on game close

+* **Documentation:**
+  * All functions added to Monitoring Functions and Cheat Functions sections in table of contents
+  * Complete API documentation with parameters, returns, notes, and multiple examples
+  * Test scripts provided for all new functions

+* **Includes Previous Features:**
+  * All v0.7.3 features: getromsize(), getprgsize(), getchrsize(), getmapper(), getmapperstring(), hasbattery()
+  * All v0.7.2 features: getromname(), pressbutton(), releasebutton(), and input recording functions
+  * All v0.7.1 features: Text measurement and rotation API functions
+  * All v0.7.0 features: ROM counter display
+  * All prior features from v0.6.1–v0.6.9

+---